Many airlines require cabin staff to live within close proximity of a particular airport.

-Personal qualities, appearance and good health and fitness are normally more important than academic qualifications, although many airlines do ask for at least five GCSEs (including English and Maths) at grade C or above.
+Personal qualities, appearance and good health and fitness are normally more important than academic qualifications, although many airlines do ask for at least five GCSEs (including English and maths) at grade C or above.
 There are also some vocational qualifications (NVQs and BTECs) available that are suitable for cabin crew.
 For international travel, you'll need a valid passport.
 You will also need to pass a Disclosure and Barring Service (DBS) check.

 Most airlines require cabin staff to complete a training course covering such things as safety procedures, legal/immigration issues and customer service upon entry to the organisation.
 A range of preliminary training courses are also available, which introduce students to skills and recruitment processes.
 Such courses often have useful links to major recruiters and can be an advantage, but do not guarantee entry to the profession.